lmc-eu/spirit-design-system/src/Resources/components/Pagination/README.md

 # Pagination

-This is Twig implementation of the [Pagination] component.
+This is Twig implementation of the [Pagination][pagination] component.

 The Pagination is a composition of several subcomponents: